Does 9Wood sell wood walls?

 A wall screen is something that’s visible from both sides.
-It tends to be free standing; however, they will most often be tied into an adjacent ceiling system of the same type.
+It tends to be freestanding; however, it will most often be tied into an adjacent ceiling system of the same type.

 Do wood walls integrate with living walls?

-We’ve been asked recently on a couple of projects on the living walls.
+We’ve been asked recently about a couple of projects on the living walls.
 It’s a relatively new question for 9Wood as far as our project integration with them.
-There are certainly some concerns as it relates to the moisture that is typically required for the living walls and we’re still trying to figure out what is the best way to handle those applications.
+There are certainly some concerns as it relates to the moisture that is typically required for the living walls, and we’re still trying to figure out the best way to handle those applications.

-Every once and a while we get asked if we could provide a wood protective barrier or a structural barrier.
+Every once in a while we are asked if we could provide a wood-protective barrier or a structural barrier.
 This could be around a stair area or on a walkway on a second floor.
-In those applications what we really require is a metal structural frame to attach our product to.
+In those applications, what we really require is a metal structural frame to attach our product to.
 Think of our product as more of a decorative finish versus a structural barrier.

 How do wood walls compare to wood ceilings?